-6.1.3 Upon DISTRICT's approval and GRANTOR's adoption of a Master Plan, all uses and improvements described therein and all development reasonably necessary to implement those described uses and improvements, shall be deemed to be consistent with the terms, conditions and Conservation Purpose of this Easement and shall be permitted on the Property with no further notice to or approval by DISTRICT required.
+6.1.3 Once the Management Plan is approved by DISTRICT, all uses and activities shall be conducted in a manner consistent with the Management Plan.
+Upon DISTRICT's approval, all uses and improvements described therein and all development reasonably necessary to implement those described uses and improvements, shall be deemed to be consistent with the terms, conditions and Conservation Purpose of this Easement and shall be permitted on the Property with no further notice to or approval by DISTRICT required.
 All such uses, development, improvements and activities shall at all times remain subject to the substantive limitations of Section 5.
-Any update or amendment to the Master Plan shall be subject to DISTRICT approval.
+Any Revisions to the Management Plan are subject to District approval.